netzpirat/guard-rspectacle/README.md

 ## Options

-You can configure Guard::RSpectacle with the following options:

-### General options

-The general options configures the environment that is needed to run Guard::RSpectacular and RSpec:

 There are many options that can customize Guard::Jasmine to your needs.
 Options are simply supplied as hash when defining the Guard in your `Guardfile`: